Echo0117/cuda_matrix/README.md

 * [shared_memory_optimisation](shared_memory_optimisation)
 * [streams](streams)

-Note: There are just for practice, so it may have some errors :(
+Note: They are just for practice, so there may be some errors :(